Stomach sleeping has both benefits and drawbacks, so it’s a matter of weighing the two before deciding to sleep like this.

 Put a Pillow Under Your Hips

 Placing a pillow under your hips can help keep your back in a more neutral position by lifting the lower back.
-The added support reduces pressure on your spine, so you’re less likely to wake up with back pain.
+The added support reduces pressure on your spine, so you’re less likely to wake up with lower back pain.

 Keep Your Legs Flat